Want to improve your English, but don’t want to look at any more textbooks?

 Need more information on English podcasts?
 Just follow the links and you’ll find more great resources for improving your English.

-Great Teachers: List of some nice English podcasts which haven’t been mentioned here.
-Their focus is on podcasts that feature one teacher, who directly talks to the listener.
+The Best Educational Podcasts: List of some nice English podcasts which haven’t been mentioned here.
+Their focus is on educational podcasts that are created for native English speakers so you’ll get great listening practice with casual, natural spoken English.

 Smart Learning: Top 10 Free Business English Podcasts and Audio Resources: If you want to improve your business English, make sure you check out this list.
 Note that they’re mainly authentic content for native speakers, rather than for ESL learners.